 It can be difficult to prove vision loss is job-related in a workers' compensation claim, and insurance companies are always looking for ways to pay as little as possible.
 That's why you need an experienced workers' compensation attorney fighting for you.
 Our firm has been helping clients with workers' compensation claims since 1995.

 In some cases, employers and their insurance companies may challenge workers' compensation claims related to loss of vision.
 They may take the position that the injury was not caused by anything that happened at the workplace.

 Our attorneys know how to build a strong case that shows your injury was job-related and that you deserve to receive benefits.
 We will fight to get you the medical treatment and wage benefits you rightfully deserve.
 By law, your employer chooses the doctor who will treat your injury.
 This doctor usually does not have your best interests in mind.
 If necessary, we will arrange for an independent medical evaluation.

 Some of our attorneys, including founder Adam Kotlar, are board-certified by the New Jersey Supreme Court in the area of workers' compensation law.
 The certification process is difficult - fewer than 3% of attorneys in the state are board-certified in any area of specialty.
 But we work harder in order to provide better service for our clients.

 If you suffered loss of sight or another type of vision-related injury at the workplace, you need a workers' compensation attorney fighting for you.
-Call us at 856-751-7676 to schedule a free consultation at one of our four offices.
+Call us at 856-751-7676 to schedule a free consultation at one of our five offices.